AlliDoisCode1234/buildium-social-dashboard/README.md

 ## Welcome! 👋

-This project was built for the purpose of enhancing Buildium's (https://www.buildium.com/) social media precense
+This project was built for the purpose of enhancing Buildium's (https://www.buildium.com/) social media presence on their web application.

 # My Awesome Project
-Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).
+Showcasing the Light/Dark mode toggle, social media trends, and a dashboard type design, this project establishes a clear prioritization of Buildium's consumer analytics to improve core aspects, continuing Buildium's forward trajectory.

 **Link to project:** https://allidoiscode1234.github.io/buildium-social-dashboard/